open-metadata/OpenMetadata/openmetadata-docs/content/deployment/upgrade/backup-metadata.md

   --help                Show this message and exit.
 ```

-### Database Connection

-There is a set of four required parameters, the minimum required for us to access the database service and run the
-restore: `host`, `user`, `password` and `database` to point to.
-Note that the user should have at least read access to the
-database.
-By default, we'll try to connect through the port `3306`, but this can be overridden with the `--port` option.

 ### Output

-The CLI will give messages like this `Backup restored from openmetadata_202209301715_backup.sql` when backup restored complited.
+The CLI will give messages like this `Backup restored from openmetadata_202209301715_backup.sql` when backup restored completed.

-### Connection Options and Arguments

-You can pass any required connection options or arguments to the MySQL connection via `-o <opt1>, -o <opt2> [...]`
-or `-a <arg1>, -a <arg2> [...]`.

-### Restore Postgres

-If you are saving the data from Postgres, pass the argument `-s <schema>` or `--schema=<schema>` to indicate the
-schema containing the OpenMetadata tables.
-E.g., `-s public`.

 ### Trying it out